nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 A while ago, we needed to send out a notification to all our [LearnStorm](https://www.khanacademy.org/learnstorm) winners inviting them to the Finals event in Mountain View.
 It's a big deal!
 Only *200 Students* from all of the bay area got invited to the event.

-Because most (if not all) of them were under 13, we couldn't email[^privacy] them so we needed to make something that would catch their eye the next time they visited the website.
+Because most (if not all) of them were under 13, we couldn't email[^coppa] them so we needed to make something that would catch their eye the next time they visited the website.

 And, as with the most fun projects, there was very little time to actually work on this: from start to finish, this was bounded to around three days, so in terms of design, it would need to be nice, but it couldn't be 100% totally new shiny design work: compromises would need to be made.